DanieleBertagnoli/SyntheticVideoGeneration/README.md

 ```
 python Code/SceneGeneration/yolo_conversion.py
 ```
 This scripts converts the `xxxx-box.txt` files in a YOLO like format (therefore all the box will not exceed the image).
+This script is part of the project since this repository is also part of a bigger project in which YOLOv8 is used to perform object detection tasks.

 ## Why Blender-2.79b?
-We perfectly know that this Blender version is quite outdated, however most of the projects about synthetic data generation use this version.
-As far as we know, Blender 2.80 has completely changed the Python scripting APIs making them more complicated even for simpler tasks as the one performed by this project.
+We are aware that this Blender version is quite outdated; however, most projects involving synthetic data generation still use this version.
+As far as we know, starting from Blender 2.80, Python scripting APIs are completely changed, making them more complicated, even for simpler tasks such as the one performed by this project.

 ### Why should I download Blender using your script?
 The Blender version we have provided in the installation script is read-to-go for the project.
 If you legitimatelly don't trust our files, you can freely download Blender-2.79b from the [official website](https://download.blender.org/release/Blender2.79/) and install the pip packages needed to run the project.